mariaclarin/Assignment2-SecurityInComputingIT/README.md

 # Assignment2-SecurityInComputingIT
- Assignment 2 files of Security in Computing and IT for Mellina Halim and Maria Clarin
+ Assignment 2 files of Security in Computing and IT for Mellinna Halim and Maria Clarin